Subaru-PFS/ics_doc/SSN-00028/index.rst

 break configurations into files by domains to be used, such as a set of control computers and hardware for cameras (like FCC) in PFI, or a piepan of each cryostat in SpS.

+'site' name used for `site specific` configuration files SHALL be a commonly used short name of a site in all lower cases, such as 'subaru', 'ipmu', or 'jhu'.

 Files in two directories, `host-mac` and `hosts`, SHALL be the same file name for the same target.
 Like, for host `mac` with `ab:cc:ef:01:23:45` and